linde9821/TreeLayoutKMP/README.md

 # TreeLayoutKMP

+> ⚠️ **This library is under active development and has not reached a stable release yet.**
+> The API may change between versions.
+Feedback and contributions are welcome.

 ![Tree Layout KMP Visualization Example](images/tree_layout.png)

 A pure **Kotlin Multiplatform** library for computing tidy, aesthetically pleasing tree visualizations.
 It implements the Walker algorithm (Buchheim–Jünger–Leipert variant) in O(n) time with zero platform dependencies — no JVM, Android, or iOS frameworks required.